Robert F. Mullen, PhD

 Coping Mechanisms for Unexpected Situations

 Some coping mechanisms are so familiar and simplistic, we tend to reject them offhand.
 It is important to be mindful that our social anxiety compels us to resist healthy ideas and concepts.
 Just as there is no one right way to do or experience personal recovery, so also what helps us at one time in our life may not help us at another.
-It is prudent to consider all coping skills and have them available in all situations, and then utilized the ones that bring you the most relief in a particular circumstance.
-As the saying goes, if you refuse to sample the items on the menu, do not blame the chef when you go hungry.
-Anyone successful in their recovery will tell you these coping mechanisms are clinically trusted and highly effective.
-The following are useful in any type of feared-situation.
+It is prudent to have a number of coping mechanisms available for any type of unexpected feared situation.

 I begin with Slow Talk because it is one of my favorite coping skills.
 One annoying symptom of our social anxiety is our fear of physical betrayal.
 We have the tendency, in stressful situations, to reveal our anxiety through excessive blushing, sweating, or trembling, not to mention the very real possibility of disorientation and fainting.
 When we engage in conversation, especially with strangers, our voice often trembles and stutters.
 We speak unassertively, lowering our voice to a whisper, and speaking rapidly in a subconscious effort to minimize our presence.
 Slow Talk alleviates this concern and is effective anywhere or anytime we feel stress in personal interaction.
 Speaking slowly and calmly slows our physiological responses, alleviates rapid heartbeat, and lowers our blood pressure.
 As an added advantage, hold back any response for roughly five seconds.
 That deliberate delay not only reduces the flow of cortisol and adrenaline but also makes us appear thoughtful and confident.